sigp/positions-vacant/lighthouse-support.md

-# Wanted: Lighthouse Support Technician
+# Applications Closed: Lighthouse Support Technician

 [Lighthouse]: https://github.com/sigp/lighthouse
 [Sigma Prime]: https://sigmaprime.io/
 [ethstaker]: https://www.reddit.com/r/ethstaker/

+> **Due to a high volume of quality applicants, we are not accepting new applications.
+We may re-open applications if we are unable to fill the position.
+Thank you.**

 [Sigma Prime]() is hiring a *support technician* to provide support to [Lighthouse]() users and the broader staking